DeSemWeb/iswc2019.desemweb.org/content/contributions.md

 ### Research articles
 {:#research-articles}
-DeSemWeb research articles provide _scientifically motivated insights_ from the domain of intelligent clients, decentralized applications, and/or enabling technologies covering one or more of the workshop’s [topics](/topics/).
+DeSemWeb research articles provide _creative solutions to problems_ in the domain of intelligent clients, decentralized applications, and/or enabling technologies, covering one or more of the workshop’s [topics](/topics/).

-Research articles must:
+Research articles bring _scientifically motivated insights_ and should:

 {:.inline}
 - clearly state the tackled problem upfront in the abstract and introduction